edwindoit/edwindoit.github.io/content/doit.md

 So what does this mean for our question of *What to do*?
 It means we're freeer than ever to pursue any problems we care about.
 That might be raising a family, building a business, writing a novel, exploring a field, or discovering a new frontier.
 Any creative effort toward a goal you find meaningful *is* progress.
 We are built to solve problems and since the Enlightenment, the brakes are off.
 Every solved problem becomes a stepping stone on humanity's infinite journey ahead.

-In this context, the phrase "Do It" emphasizes the "*It"—* namely*,* the problem *you* choose to work on.
+In this context, the phrase "Do It" emphasizes the "*It"* — namely, the problem *you* choose to work on.

 ## **3. *Do* it — Act Without Attachment (Awareness through Non-dualism)**